[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

-"Not at all.
-I am here because a top-rank cartographer, such as I, must chart not only the common and obvious but also the outstanding and unique.
-Like, the lair of an unusual savant atop the Krokkenbar!"
+"No, the reason I am here is because a top-rank cartographer, such as I, must chart not only the common and obvious but also the outstanding and unique.
+Like for instance the lair of an unusual savant atop the Krokkembar!"
 A waggish and surely a sufficient reply.
 Yet to his own amazement Ghered's tongue ran on, "Though the townsfolk might have hired me, if..."
-(Where the flaming flunnd was this about to take him?
-Oh well, more bluntness was in order, if he was to shoulder his way through this.) "...The townsfolk might have hired me," he continued, "if they had known about the scanscope."
+(Now where the flaming flunnd was this about to take him?
+Oh well, more bluntness was in order.) "...The townsfolk might have hired me," he continued, "if they had known about the scanscope."

 "In such hypothetical case," the Logician remarked with the merest ripple of dry amusement, "your townsfolk would have expected you to accomplish - what?"

-Gheren's suavity had not deserted him, but it had become mixed in with the bluntness.
+Gheren's suavity had not deserted him.
 "Well," - and his drawl was almost a growl - "they might have hoped that as a philosopher I might possibly restrain you."

-"Restrain me - let me guess - from looking through it?"
+"Restrain me - let me guess - from looking too much through the scanscope screen?"

 "I hadn't heard of the gadget till my visit today," Gheren shrugged.
 "But it may be relevant."

-"To what everybody may soon feel about the plain of the Moraar, if matters get out of hand.
+"To what everybody may soon feel about the plain of the Moraar.
 I'm sorry, sponndar L-H. I didn't expect to say all this."

-This was greeted by a frown.
 "No, but now you have..."
-A sudden dire promise in the configuration of the Logician's lips -
+A frown, a sudden dire promise in the configuration of the Logician's lips -

-That man, seriously, equably - though far, far preferable would be sardonic scorn - is about to form the syllable moss -
+Far preferable would be sardonic scorn - but that man is about to form the syllable 'moss' -

 Oh, we're in for it now.